ssaring/sportstracker/leafletmap/README.md

 ## LeafletMap

-LeafletMap is a JavaFX component for displaying an OpenSteetMap based map inside a JavaFX WebView by using the Leaflet JavaScript library.
+LeafletMap is a JavaFX component for displaying an OpenStreetMap based map inside a JavaFX WebView by using the Leaflet JavaScript library.

 There is a demo application inside the test directory which shows how to